 - Summary of The Strong materials desired for consultation and how they will be pertinent to the research project, not to exceed 500 words

 - Bibliography or list of specific resources required from the Brian Sutton-Smith Library and Archives of Play and the museum’s artifact collections.
 Base bibliography or list on searches of the Brian Sutton-Smith Library and Archives of Play library catalog, archives catalog, and The Strong’s online collections

 - Two letters of reference specific to this project and submitted electronically directly from the references

 - Full-time research at The Strong throughout the period of the fellowship

 - Copy of publications in any medium aided by the fellowship

-- Research report of at least 500 words on the usefulness of the fellowship due 1 month after the conclusion of the fellowship
+- Research blog of at least 500 words on the usefulness of the fellowship due 1 month after the conclusion of the fellowship

 Applications will be reviewed by The Strong Selection Team, an internal group of scholars and curators.
 Special consideration will be given to projects that offer fresh approaches to the museum’s resources and supplement, expand, or challenge prior play studies.